 3 Yemas de San Leandro, traditional spanish sweets made by nuns who sell them behind a hidden hatch

-Why purchase a sweet Seville souvenir from a shop when you can do so from a nun who passes them out via a secret hatch in the door of a convent?
-How novel!
+Why would you buy sweet Seville souvenirs from a shop when you can do so from a nun from a secret hatch in the door of a convent?
 I’m not embarrassed to admit this was my favourite Seville activity – thanks to a follower tip-off on Instagram!
 Yemas are traditional Spanish sweets made of sugar, lemon juice, and egg yolks, made around the country.

 You’ll find the San Leandro Convent, a Seville institution since the 13th century, on Plaza de San Ildefonso, in the historic centre of the city.
 When you enter the foyer filled with plants, you’ll see a wooden door.
 Embedded into the door is a wooden revolving tray.